lbarrett3/my-first-cpsc-1520-repo/README.md

-# my first cpsc 1520 repo
+# My First CPSC 1520 Repo

+This is a code respository for me to learn about Version Control using git.